Lisp-Stat/documentation/content/en/docs/Overview/_index.md

 from the [tidyverse](https://www.tidyverse.org/) as inspiration for functionality.

 Data frames can contain values of any type.
-If desired, additional attributes, such as float, the unit and other information may be attached to the variable for convenience or efficiency.
+If desired, additional attributes, such as the numerical type, unit and other information may be attached to the variable for convenience or efficiency.
 For example you could specify a unit of length, say m/s (meters per second), to ensure that mathmatical operations on that variable always produce